MarkChanner/CV/README.md

 [Experience](#experience) | [Education](#education) | [Projects](#projects)

 Around the age of ten, I became obsessed with programming on my home computer.
 In an effort to coax me from the house, my mum bought me a skateboard and it worked; I went on to travel the world as a professional skateboarder.
 After giving demonstrations in Japan, I became interested in the country's language and completed a degree in Japanese.
 Having worked as a translator in London and rural Japan, I returned to programming and completed both an MSc in Computer Science and an intensive 12-week software development boot camp at Makers Academy.
-I now work in London as a Software Developer, using such technologies as PHP, Laravel, JavaScript, and Vue.js.
+I now work in London as a Software Developer with such technologies as JavaScript, Vue.js, PHP and Laravel.

 ## Experience